josuemtzmo/EKE_SST_trends/README.md

 ### Datasets:

 To generate all the pre-processed [`datasets`](https://github.com/josuemtzmo/EKE_SST_trends/tree/master/datasets) of this repository, you need access to the AVISO+ altimetry and OISST NOAA datasets for period Jan.
-1993 - Dec 2019.
+1993 - Mar.
+2020.
 The generated pre-processed datasets will reproduce the analysis and results presented in the manuscript.
 All the required notebooks to reproduce the pre-processed datasets from the raw AVISO+ and OISST NOAA datasets are in the [`pre-processing`](https://github.com/josuemtzmo/EKE_SST_trends/tree/master/pre-processing) and [`trends`](https://github.com/josuemtzmo/EKE_SST_trends/tree/master/trends) folders.
 The notebooks within `pre-processing` folder use the raw satellite output to produce some of the `.nc` files inside `datasets`; the notebooks within `trends` use the `.nc` files in `datasets` that were produced by `pre-processing` to output the `*_trends.nc` files inside `datasets`.

 Execute the notebooks in the following order: